 Keeping your lawn green this Winter

 Winter brings with it some challenges for lawns.
-The most popular varieties in South Australia (Couch, Kikuyu and Buffalo) are probably already in winter dormancy given that we are now consistently seeing temperatures in the mid teens.
-No amount of fertilising, extra water or special maintenance will make them grow until the weather warms up again in spring.
+The most popular varieties in South Australia (Couch, Kikuyu and Buffalo) are starting to slow down now in the lead up to Winter as the average temperature begins to reduce.
+Since these varieties need warmth to grow. no amount of fertilising, extra water or special maintenance will make them grow or green up until the weather warms up again in Spring.

 Mowing and Maintenance

 - If you feel like you need to mow, do so carefully.
-In a blog earlier this month, I talked about raising the mower height by a notch (equivalent to 5mm) which is important to ensure you don’t scalp the lawn.
+I'd suggest raising your mower height by a notch (equivalent to 5mm) which is important to ensure you don’t scalp the lawn.
 This will leave more blades present on your lawn which will add to its overall greenness.

 - If you have deciduous trees that haven't completely shed their leaves yet, run over the lawn every now and again for the next few weeks with your rotary style mower on its highest setting to suck up excessive amounts of leaves that have fallen.
 To many leaves can shade out the lawn which will result in colour loss.